 Designed to be completed in a minimum of four full-length semesters, students who major in Public Health Promotion take a variety of courses covering the core areas of public health, including behavioral sciences, health care systems, health research methods, environmental health, epidemiology, and public health practice.
-All Public Health majors complete 53 credits in the major that allows for further exploration of the field.
+All Public Health majors complete 53 credits in the major, that allows for further exploration of the field.

-The programs prepare entry-level health educators who are able to assess, plan, implement, and evaluate a broad range of health promotion and disease prevention programs designed for a community's diverse population.
+The program prepares entry-level public health practitioners who are able to assess, plan, implement, and evaluate a broad range of health promotion and disease prevention programs designed for a community's diverse population.
 Knowledge of health promotion is achieved through a multi-disciplinary study of physical and natural sciences, education, psychology, and public health.

 Practice-based skills are integral components of our carefully designed program.
-Students become oriented to the profession of health education through the completion of a 9-credit full-time internship during their final semester, at which time they can also take the national certification examination to become a Certified Health Education Specialist (CHES).
+Students become oriented to the profession of health education through the completion of a 9-credit full-time internship during their final semester, at which time they are encouraged to take the national certification examination to become a Certified Health Education Specialist (CHES).